bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="2.6814107611548557in"} -->

-So, we\'re just going to look at the first one, and look at what that code does.
+So, we&apos;re just going to look at the first one, and look at what that code does.
 The first thing we need to realize is col-md-6 and col-lg-3.
 How many viewports do we have right here?
 How many different distinct looks are we coding for?
 At first glance, your answer might be two.
-We\'re coding for the medium and the large screen, but don\'t forget, Bootstrap is always thinking, mobile first.
+We&apos;re coding for the medium and the large screen, but don&apos;t forget, Bootstrap is always thinking, mobile first.
 So, by default, we have an extra small, maybe small view.
-This, what we\'ve done right here, is we\'ve now made it so there are three distinct views.
+This, what we&apos;ve done right here, is we&apos;ve now made it so there are three distinct views.
 One, for the extra small and small screens, one for the medium screens, and one for the large screen.

-By default, whenever we\'re on an extra small screen, and we didn\'t say anything else, Bootstrap is going to say, you\'re going to do a div, and you didn\'t tell me what to do.
+By default, whenever we&apos;re on an extra small screen, and we didn&apos;t say anything else, Bootstrap is going to say, you&apos;re going to do a div, and you didn&apos;t tell me what to do.
 No problem.
-Let\'s make that sucker full screen.
-We\'re going to by default use all 12 columns.
-So, that\'s why this little div right here says, extra small and small screen.
+Let&apos;s make that sucker full screen.
+We&apos;re going to by default use all 12 columns.
+So, that&apos;s why this little div right here says, extra small and small screen.
 So my question is for you.
 Why is it not showing medium screen and large screen?
-Why isn\'t that information showing up?
-Well, it\'s back to those Bootstrap utility classes.
+Why isn&apos;t that information showing up?
+Well, it&apos;s back to those Bootstrap utility classes.
 Down here, I have visible medium and visible large.
-This essentially says, you know what, I don\'t want you to show up unless I\'m on a medium size screen, and down here, I don\'t want you to display unless you're on a large screen.
+This essentially says, you know what, I don&apos;t want you to show up unless I&apos;m on a medium size screen, and down here, I don&apos;t want you to display unless you're on a large screen.

-As we transition from smaller to bigger, this one\'s going to go away, and this one will suddenly show up.
+As we transition from smaller to bigger, this one&apos;s going to go away, and this one will suddenly show up.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->